cmsamaaa/govtech-tap-2023/README.md

   - [Architecture Decisions](#architecture-decisions)

 ## Setup Guide (Local)
-Needless to say, please pull the project first before proceeding.
+Needless to say, please clone the project first before proceeding.
 ### 1. Node.js
 To run this project locally, you must have Node.js installed on your device.
 A quick way to get started is to directly install Node.js on your system.
 You may download the installer [here](https://nodejs.org/en/download/).